Libensemble/libensemble/docs/dev_guide/release_management/release_platforms/rel_spack.rst

     sha256sum libensemble-*.tar.gz

-Update the ``package.py`` file by pasting in the new checksum lines (and make sure url line points to latest version).
+Update the ``package.py`` file by pasting in the new checksum lines (and make sure the URL line points to the latest version).
 Also update any dependencies for the new version.

 Check package::